top of page

 Sidebar:

-It's a good idea to consider other reasons besides exploration, play, and teething that cause puppies to mouth or bite.
-Your puppy may be asking you to stop doing something or your puppy may be overly emotional about something that's happening.
+It's a good idea to consider other reasons besides exploration, play, and teething that cause puppies to mouth or bite:

 • Sometimes puppies are overtired and need a nap.
 Be proactive and settle your puppy on a mat with a chew at regular intervals to help encourage settling down before becoming wild.
 People tend to offer puppies a chew only after they become a bit wild, which is not ideal.

-• I have met a handful of puppies that were hangry, particularly due to being moved to 2 meals per day instead of 3.
+• I have met a handful of "hangry" puppies, particularly due to being moved to 2 meals per day instead of 3.
 Giving back the midday meal curbed mouthing and biting for those pups.

-• If you pet your puppy and then your puppy mouths you, commonly when you have touched a paw or belly or top of the head or touched them when they are trying to rest or play, a puppy may use their mouth to bite in an attempt to tell you to stop touching them that way.
+• If you pet your puppy and then your puppy mouths you, commonly when you have touched a paw or belly or top of the head or touched them when they are trying to rest or play, a puppy may use their mouth to bite in an attempt to tell you to stop touching them that way or stop touching them at this moment in time.
 (It's a good idea to work on helping puppies enjoy touch, and you can visit the Video Refreshe Library in the Blog and then look up Husbandry on that page.)

 • If your puppy is stressed, your puppy may mouth in a way that seems atypical.
 This may be because your puppy is scared, stressed, or excited.
 I have seen this happen when people are putting the puppy in conflict or inadvertently scaring the puppy by picking them up, pulling them by their collar, taking items from them, and so on.
 It may be a good idea to ask a qualified trainer to assist you in identifying why your puppy is stressed and making a plan to help them feel more comfortable in that situation.